asyncapi/website/pages/blog/async-api-spec-3.0-release.md

 -   [Splitting out definitions into separate files](https://github.com/asyncapi/spec-json-schemas/issues/127)
 -   [Move binding JSON schema files to main JSON schema repository](https://github.com/asyncapi/bindings/issues/113)

-We are using the [GitHub milestone](https://github.com/asyncapi/spec/milestone/18) to track down all the issues related to Spec 3.0 release.
+We are using [this GitHub milestone](https://github.com/asyncapi/spec/milestone/18) to track down all the issues related to Spec 3.0 release.
 If you are willing to take up an issue, filter the issues with `needs champion` label and drive the initiative forward.
 We also have a [release journal](https://github.com/asyncapi/community/issues/163) for the upcoming Spec 3.0 release to keep note of all the references, build the right documentation, and track the progress for the upcoming release.

 ## Contributing to the release